chriskaravel/password_generator/README.md

 # password_generator
 This is a python script that generates a random password  with string library.
-The range of the password is set by the user.
+The length of the password is set by the user.